Hes-Siemelink/instacli/instacli-spec/language/Instacli Markdown Documents.spec.md

 ```
 ~~~

-### Display example
+#### Display example

-Now the example looks a lot cleaner:
+A cleaner looking example:

 <!-- yaml instacli
 Answers:
     What is your name?: Alice
 -->

 ```yaml instacli